Cherry Hill Classroom — Moncks Corner, South Carolina

 SC Picture Project | Berkeley County | Cherry Hill Classroom

-The historic Cherry Hill community – located along a quiet country road just a few miles from Moncks Corner – is home to one of only three former one-room schoolhouses in Berkeley County.
-Known as the Cherry Hill Classroom, this building dates to 1876 and served a dual purpose as both church and school.
-The land on which it stands was donated by John Campbell.
-The school served African-American students from first grade through sixth grade and was originally led by teachers Aaron Cooper and St. Julien (also spelled St. Julian) Manigault.
-Due to a lack of desks, early students completed schoolwork on their laps while siting on benches or the floor.
+The historic Cherry Hill Classroom – located along a quiet country road just a few miles from Moncks Corner in Berkeley County – dates to 1876 and once served African-American students from first grade through sixth grade.
+Originally led by teachers Aaron Cooper and St. Julien (also spelled St. Julian) Middleton, the small school was built on land donated by John Campbell.
+Early students lacked desks and instead completed work on their laps while siting on benches or the floor.

-By the 1920s, attendance at the Cherry Hill Classroom had grown large enough to merit a one-room addition.
+By the 1920s, attendance at the Cherry Hill Classroom had grown enough to merit a one-room addition.
 Mary Ann Cooper donated the extra land, and the first teachers in the expanded school were Daisy Pasley and Pansy Cooper.
-Cherry Hill became a public school in the twentieth century and operated until the 1954-55 school year, when many rural schools consolidated.
+Cherry Hill became a public school in the twentieth century and operated until the mid-1950s, when many rural schools in South Carolina were consolidated as a means for state government to provide “separate but equal” facilities and thus forestall integration.
+The Cherry Hill Classroom closed after the 1954-1955 school year.

 The school sat abandoned and in disrepair for years before a group of former Cherry Hill students, who remain residents of the community, undertook its restoration.
 In 2003 Ethel Hill, Juanita Lee Hamilton, Edward Fashion, Alma Brown, and Flora and David Gethers, among others, formed a task force to preserve the dilapidated schoolhouse.
 The group succeeded, and by 2011 the historic building had been rechristened the Cherry Hill Community Center.
 It is now used as a gathering place for locals as well as a landmark for visitors in search of African-American history.